How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 • Your work attendance is impeccable.
 You arrive on time and never leave early.
 If a shift must be missed, it is reported as far in advance and made up as soon as possible.

-• The work you do is done thoroughly and promptly.
+• Your work is always done thoroughly and promptly.

 • Extra shifts are fine if you get a reasonable rate of pay.